Deciding to buy property at auction is a fantastic way to quickly and affordably purchase your next home.

 Property auctions are full of unique and unusual homes, plots of land and refurb opportunities.
 Typically, if an estate agent can’t sell a home, they’ll try to auction it.
 Therefore if you can spot potential a mile off, you can usually walk away with a bargain.

-The main benefit of auctions is once the hammer falls, the deal is done.
+The main benefit of decided to buy property at auction is once the hammer falls, the deal is done.
 There’s no way it can come unstuck.
 Not even at the last minute.

-As you see all the bids in real time, there’s no chance of gazumping.
-So as long as you’re happy with the hammer price and understand the fees which will be added, that all you’ll pay.
+As you see all the bids as they happen, there’s no chance of gazumping.
+Simply take the hammer price and add the auction’s house fees on top, and that’s the price you’ll pay.

 Finally, as a transparent process, the estate agent is less likely to try and hide details from you or use the tricks of the trade.

-What are the downsides to buying at auction?
+What are the downsides of buying property at auction?

 In the heat of the auction, it’s easy to enter into a bidding war.
 However, unintentionally.
 So while there’s no chance of gazumping and the process is transparent, there’s little you can do to counter egos.